-In this example, magnetic field analysis is performed using a thermal equivalent circuit, and changes in average torque due to magnet demagnetization are confirmed.
+In this example, magnetic field analysis is run using a thermal equivalent circuit, and changes in average torque due to magnet demagnetization are checked.

 Thermal Equivalent Circuit

 Loss is expressed by heat source components.
 Heat sources are copper loss and the eddy current loss of magnets.